psangwan88/SysPlus/README.md

 **Features :**

-  Page Object Model : page data/locators/methods are taken from respective page classes, which create a layer of abstraction, also decreases maintainence in case if there are any changes
+  **Page Object Model** : page data/locators/methods are taken from respective page classes, which create a layer of abstraction, also decreases maintainence in case if there are any changes

-  Parallel Execution : Parallel execution is done using testNG here.
+  **Parallel Execution** : Parallel execution is done using testNG here.
 For distributed testing we can use selenium Grid also but need separate configuration for that which is not implemented yet

-  Data Driver : test data is not hardcoded with test cases, but taken from external source here which is json file.
+  **Data Driven** : test data is not hardcoded with test cases, but taken from external source here which is json file.
 We can use another external source, xml file or google sheets, all we have to do is update in generic lib to return test data in jsonobject form only.

-  Scalable : we can add number of tests without interupting much and add multiple pages and tests.
+  **Scalable** : we can add number of tests without interupting much and add multiple pages and tests.
 We have facility to run tests in parallel as well to finish execution as fast as possible.

-  Maintainable : less maintenance due to multilayers and resuable code.
+  **Maintainable** : less maintenance due to multilayers and resuable code.

   **Note** : Parallel execution for very large products say ( 1000s test cases we need distributed system which can be achieved with Selenium grid rather than testNG but will take some time for implementations)

 **Important Directories :**

-  src : main contains main code for libraries/utilities and page objects
+  **src** : main contains main code for libraries/utilities and page objects

-  testNGFiles : testng files to run full suite/respective classes or tests.
+  **testNGFiles** : testng files to run full suite/respective classes or tests.

-  TestData : test data for test cases, used json file here, we can use other type of external data sources as well like google sheets etc
+  **TestData** : test data for test cases, used json file here, we can use other type of external data sources as well like google sheets etc

-  reports : this will be generated at run time, containing reports, extent report, screenshots, video recordings, trace views
+  **reports** : this will be generated at run time, containing reports, extent report, screenshots, video recordings, trace views

-  config : config file where we can provide configurations like browser to use, screenshot configs when to take, video recording or not etc
+  **config** : config file where we can provide configurations like browser to use, screenshot configs when to take, video recording or not etc

-  Note : a lot of config is taken to Constants interface in package "org.factory", these are the configs which we dont change very frequently
+  **Note** : a lot of config is taken to Constants interface in package "org.factory", these are the configs which we dont change very frequently

 How to use trave viewer logs